KiwiPlastic/bdx_mini_V2_mods/README.md

 - xboxcontroler.py
 - head_puppet.py

-xboxcontroler.py now reads all xbox button and the dpad.
-It will print out any button presses. combos can be
+xboxcontroler.py now reads all xbox buttons and the dpad.
+It will print out any button presses. combos can be trap

-- Michel Aractingi
-- Mankaran Singh
-- Steve N'Guyen
-- Pierre Rouanet
-- Thomas Wolf